esnthere/QAMD/training/README.md

 ## 2. Training the model

    Run'**restormer_Gopro_dists_iqaft.py**' to train the model.
-The model is modified  from open accessed source code of [Restormer](https://github.com/swz30/Restormer) and is pre-trained with patchsize of 128*128  on our device (Nidia TITANXP) as baseline, which can be obtained from: [Pre-trained models](https://pan.baidu.com/s/1YqQZaTRKPEdqYH3x6F4oJg?pwd=lv40 ).
+The model is modified  from open accessed source code of [Restormer](https://github.com/swz30/Restormer) and is pre-trained with patchsize of 128*128  on our device (NVIDIA TITANXP) as baseline, which can be obtained from: [Pre-trained models](https://pan.baidu.com/s/1YqQZaTRKPEdqYH3x6F4oJg?pwd=lv40 ).
 Please download the file and put them in the same folder of code, The model in '**myrestormer_arch.py**' and '**myrestormer_arch2.py**' are also modified from open accessed source code of [Restormer](https://github.com/swz30/Restormer).

    The IQA model '**efficientnet_3fc_norelu_drp05.py**' is modified from open accessed source code of [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch), and the pre-trained model can be obtained at [Pre-trained models](https://pan.baidu.com/s/1YqQZaTRKPEdqYH3x6F4oJg?pwd=lv40 ).